 Students learn how to plan, develop, organize, and edit various writing projects with clarity and precision.
-Students write various kinds of papers, including a research project, using general practices within specific areas of concentration. (formerly ENG 215) Prerequisite: ENG 100 or equivalent with a grade of C or higher; or approval from the Language Arts Division.
+Students write various kinds of papers, including a research project, using general practices within specific areas of concentration.

+Prerequisite: ENG 100 or equivalent with a grade of C or higher; or approval from the Language Arts Division.